tiraboschi/virt-advisor-operator/docs/vep.md

 ## Summary

-This proposal introduces a new controller and API, `ConfigurationPlan`, designed to act as an **Operational Governance Layer** for OpenShift Virtualization.
+This proposal introduces a new controller and API, `VirtPlatformConfig`, designed to act as an **Operational Governance Layer** for OpenShift Virtualization.

 Its primary purpose is to configure and tune external, 3rd-party operators (such as the Cluster Descheduler, Node Health Check, or Machine Config Operator) that are not directly owned by the HyperConverged Cluster Operator (HCO).
 Instead of automatically applying changes, this controller adopts an **"Advisor" pattern**: it detects optimization opportunities based on a selected `profile`, generates a detailed preview (diff) of the proposed changes, and waits for explicit administrative approval before execution.